RyanM5010/Projects/Research Projects/Detecting and Attributing LLM-Generated Paraphrases/README.md

 While performance is strong in attribution and source detection, results highlight the **limitation of current detectors** when facing layered or paraphrased LLM outputs.

-## Conclusion

-PLD-4 offers a structured benchmark for understanding and improving the robustness of LLM-generated content detection—paving the way for better safeguards against AI misuse in real-world applications.

-## Citation

-If you use PLD-4, please cite: